Inspiring, nurturing and empowering young people with a vision impairment.

 Accessible Every Step of the Way

 All materials are fully accessible and sessions are designed with inclusion at the heart.
-Young people will learn in a safe, respectful space where their voice matters.
+Participants will learn in a safe, respectful space where their voice matters and learning can be tailored to their individual needs.

 The NCW Team